 BSc Computer Science

-Develop valuable, sought-after computing knowledge and skills, and put them into practice with a year in industry, with our BSc Computer Science degree.
+Develop valuable, sought-after computing knowledge and skills, and set yourself on the path to a wide range of professions, with our BSc Computer Science degree.

 Our BSc Computer Science degree is accredited by the British Computer Society – the Chartered Institute for IT.